sjbylo/flask-vote-app/pipeline/acs/README.md

 https://simple-gitea-gitea.apps.cluster-s9tpk.s9tpk.sandbox222.opentlc.com/dev/flask-vote-app.git
 ```

-Configure the git repo URL and domain name in all the needed files:
+Configure your 'git repo URL' and 'domain name' in all the needed files:

 ```
 ./pipelinerun.yaml
 ./secret/git-basic-auth-secret.yaml
-./gitops/argo-application-dev.yaml
+./gitops/dev/argo-application-dev.yaml
 ```

 Set up the secret `secret/git-basic-auth-secret.yaml` to allow push to the git repo you want to use.